Muhammaddany/Contextual-Image-Caption-Creation-Using-Object-Positional-Embedding-and-Generative-Models/README.md

 Exploratory analysis was performed, analyzed to assess how well three distinct models (M1, M2, and M3) performed, examining key aspects such as vocabulary richness, readability, sentiment alignment, similarity to ground-truth captions, and POS diversity.
 EDA notebooks are available at: `EDA/Exploratory_Data_Analysis.ipynb/`

 ## Data Availability
-All minimal data required to reproduce the results reported in this study are publicly available in the data/ directory of this repository.
+All minimal data required to reproduce the results reported in this study are publicly available in the `data/ directory of this repository`/.
-The original datasets (MS COCO and Flickr8k) are publicly available.